sara-nl/SURF-segmentation/README.md

                         Centers for validation.
 Use -1 for all, otherwise 2 3 4 eg. (default: [-1])
-  --hard_mining         Use hard mining or not (default: False) --train_path TRAIN_PATH
+  --hard_mining         Use hard mining or not (default: False) --slide_path SLIDE_PATH
+                        Folder of where the training data whole slide images are located (default: None) --label_path LABEL_PATH
-                        Folder of where the training data is located (default:
+                        Folder of where the training data whole slide images labels are located (default: None) --valid_slide_path VALID_SLIDE_PATH
-                        None)
-  --valid_path VALID_PATH
+                        Folder of where the validation data whole slide images are located (default: None) --valid_label_path VALID_LABEL_PATH
-                        Folder where the validation data is located (default:
+                        Folder of where the validation data whole slide images labels are located (default: None) --weights_path WEIGHTS_PATH
-                        None)
-  --weights_path WEIGHTS_PATH
                         Folder where the pre - trained weights is located (default: None)
-  --flip                Flip images for data augmentation (default: False) --random_crop         Randomly crop images for data augmentation (default:
-                        False)
+  --slide_format SLIDE_FORMAT
+                        In which format the whole slide images are saved.
+                        (default: tif)
+  --label_format LABEL_FORMAT
+                        In which format the labels are saved. (default: tif) --valid_slide_format VALID_SLIDE_FORMAT
+                        In which format the whole slide images are saved.
+                        (default: tif)
+  --valid_label_format VALID_LABEL_FORMAT
+                        In which format the labels are saved. (default: tif) --data_sampler {radboud,surf}
+                        Which DataSampler to use (default: radboud) --bb_downsample BB_DOWNSAMPLE
+                        Level to use for the bounding box construction as downsampling level of whole slide image (default: 7) --batch_tumor_ratio BATCH_TUMOR_RATIO
+                        The ratio of the batch that contains tumor (default:
+                        1)
+  --sample_processes SAMPLE_PROCESSES
+                        Amount of Python Processes to start for the Sampler (default: 1)
+  --resolution RESOLUTION
+                        The resolution of the patch to extract (in micron per pixel) (default: 0.25) --label_map KEY:VAL [KEY:VAL ...]
-  --log_dir LOG_DIR     Folder of where the logs are saved (default: None) --log_every LOG_EVERY
+                        Add label_map as dictionary argument like so label1:mapping1 label2:mapping2 (default: None) --log_dir LOG_DIR     Folder of where the logs are saved (default: None) --log_every LOG_EVERY
                         Log every X steps during training (default: 128)